danielarrais/kubernate-studies/README.md

           value: env-value
 ```

-The properties apiVersion, kind, metadata and spec e default os all definitions in kubernates.
+The properties apiVersion, kind, metadata and spec e default os all definitions in kubernetes.
 In the **apiVersion** the
 value is **v1** for pods, the **kind** is Pod, the **metadata** is the **name** of the pod and the **spec** are the
 definition of the pod.
 In the spec we describind the containers that will run in the pod and your properties, as
 enviroments variables and the image.